milvus-io/milvus/docs/design_docs/index_design.md

 record the task in the MetaTable, write the MetaTable to etcd, and then return the IndexBuildID to RootCoord.
 RootCoord confirms that the index building is generated successfully by the IndexBuildID.
 At this time, the index construction is not completed yet.
-IndexCoord starts a background process to find all the index tasks that need to be allocated periodically, and then allocates them to IndexNode for actual execution.
+IndexCoord starts a background process to find all the index tasks that need to be allocated periodically and then allocates them to IndexNode for actual execution.

 When IndexCoord receives a request to delete an index from RootCoord, IndexCoord traverses the MetaTable, marks the corresponding index task as deleted, and returns.
 It is not really deleted from the MetaTable at this time.